Skip to main content

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Workplace Burn accidents in Georgetown frequently occur along major corridors including I-35, SH-29, US-183, FM 2338 (Williams Drive).
+Workplace Burn cases in Georgetown frequently arise along major corridors including I-35, SH-29, US-183, FM 2338 (Williams Drive).
 Georgetown has a population of over 75,000 residents and was named the fastest-growing city in the U.S. by the Census Bureau in 2016

 • Georgetown is the county seat of Williamson County, one of the wealthiest and fastest-growing counties in Texas